Hong Kong's best spots for a picture-perfect picnic

 When the weekend arrives and the weather is right, there’s arguably no better way to spend a sunny afternoon than to have a picnic in Hong Kong.
-Whether it’s with family or friends, planned or impromptu, a picnic offers many great opportunities.
-Enjoy a literal breath of fresh air and the chance to relish your favourite bites surrounded by scenic views!
-So what are you waiting for?
-Grab a blanket, pack your basket with delicious things, and head to these scenic picnic spots with your favourite people.
+Whether it’s with family or friends, planned or impromptu, a picnic is a great way to enjoy a literal breath of fresh air and relish your favourite bites surrounded by scenic views!
+So, what are you waiting for?
+Grab a blanket, pack your basket with all the delicious things, and head to these scenic picnic spots with your favourite people.

 Picnic in Hong Kong: The best spots to relax over the weekend